MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### `filters`

-Use the `filters` object to apply attribute selection or attribute search filters during the execution of a dossier.
+Use the `filters` object to apply attribute selection or attribute search filters during the execution of a dashboard.
 It supports passing multiple filter definitions with multiple selectors.

 Filter Format: